allebb/distical/README.md

 This library is fully unit tested using [PHPUnit](https://phpunit.de/).

-I use TravisCI for continuous integration, which triggers tests for PHP 5.3, 5.4, 5.5, 5.6, 7.0, 7.1 and HHVM everytime a commit is pushed.
+I use TravisCI for continuous integration, which triggers tests for PHP 5.6, 7.0, 7.1 , 7.2, 7.3 and 7.4 everytime a commit is pushed.

 If you wish to run the tests yourself you should run the following: